MCUdude/MegaCoreX/README.md

 ## Pin macros
 Note that you don't have to use the digital pin numbers to refer to the pins.
-You can also use some predefined macros that maps "Arduino pins" to the port and port number:
+You can also use some predefined macros that maps "Arduino pins" to the port and port number.
+Note that all my Arduino cores has these macros if you prefer to use these rather than the default Arduino pin number.

 ```c++
 // Use PIN_PA0 macro to refer to pin PA0 (Arduino pin 0)